RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 maintaining single-cell resolution, we chose to use a logistic regression model which does not require grouping data into arbitrary bins and treats each cell measurement as an independent experiment.
-Logistic regression is an inferential method to model the probability of a boolean or categorical event (such as survival or death) given one or several predictor variables and is commonly used in medical statistics to compute survival rates and dose response curves [@anderson2003; @mishra2016].
+Logistic regression is an inferential method to model the probability of a Boolean or categorical event (such as survival or death) given one or several predictor variables and is commonly used in medical statistics to compute survival rates and dose response curves [@anderson2003; @mishra2016].
 The primary assumption of